Liège

-Liège (/liˈɛʒ, liˈeɪʒ/ lee-EZH-,_-lee-AYZH; /fr/; Lîdje /wa/; Luik /nl/; Lüttich /de/) is a city and municipality in the Belgian region of Wallonia, and the capital of the eponymous province.
-The city is situated in the valley of the Meuse, in the east of Belgium, not far from borders with the Netherlands (Maastricht is about 33 km to the north) and with Germany (Aachen is about 53 km north-east).
+Liège (/li.ˈɛʒ, li.ˈeɪʒ/, lee-EZH-,_-lee-AYZH; /fr/; Lîdje /wa/; Luik /nl/; Lüttich /de/) is a city and municipality in the Belgian region of Wallonia, and the capital of the eponymous province.
+The city is situated in the valley of the Meuse, in the east of Belgium, not far from borders with the Netherlands (Maastricht is about 33 km to the north) and Germany (Aachen is about 53 km north-east).
 In Liège, the Meuse meets the river Ourthe.
 The city is part of the sillon industriel, the former industrial backbone of Wallonia.
-It still is the principal economic and cultural centre of the region.
+It is still the principal economic and cultural centre of the region.

-The municipality consists of the following sub-municipalities: Angleur, Bressoux, Chênée, Glain, Grivegnée, Jupille-sur-Meuse, Liège proper, Rocourt, and Wandre.
-In January 2022, Liège had 195,278 inhabitants.
+The municipality consists of the following sections (sub-municipalities): Liège proper, Angleur, Bressoux, Chênée, Glain, Grivegnée, Jupille-sur-Meuse, Rocourt, and Wandre.
+In January 2026, Liège had 198,102 inhabitants.
 The metropolitan area, including the outer commuter zone, covers an area of 1,879 km^{2} (725 sq mi) and had a total population of 749,110 on 1 January 2008.
-This includes a total of 52 municipalities, among others, Herstal and Seraing.
-Liège ranks as the third most populous urban area in Belgium, after Brussels and Antwerp, and the fourth municipality after Antwerp, Ghent and Charleroi.
-The city is part of the Meuse-Rhine Euroregion.
+This includes a total of 52 municipalities, such as Herstal and Seraing.
+Liège ranks as the third most populous urban area in Belgium, after Brussels and Antwerp, and the fourth most populous municipality after Antwerp, Ghent and Charleroi.
+The city is part of the Euregio Meuse-Rhine.

 Etymology

 The name is of Germanic origin and is reconstructible as *liudik-, from the Germanic word *liudiz "people", which is found in for example Dutch lui(den), lieden, Polish ludzie, Czech lidé, German Leute, Old English lēod (English lede), Icelandic lýður ("people"), Latvian ļaudis ("people"), Lithuanian liaudis ("people").
 It is found in Ukrainian as liudy ("people"), in Russian as люди, romanised: lyudi ("people"), in Latin as Leodicum or Leodium, and in Middle Dutch as ludic or ludeke.

 Until 17 September 1946, the city's name was written Liége, with the acute accent instead of a grave accent.
-Apparently, this official change did not extend to the demonym, which persists as Liégeois/Liégeoise.
+This change is in conformity with changes in spelling other words from -ége to -ège (e. g. collège), which was made in the seventh edition of the Dictionnaire de l'Académie française (1878) to reflect a change in the pronunciation from the closed vowel /[e]/ to the open vowel /[ɛ]/.
+This official change did not extend to the demonym, which persists as Liégeois/Liégeoise.

 In French, Liège is associated with the epithet la cité ardente ("the fervent city").
 This term, which emerged around 1905, originally referred to the city's history of rebellions against Burgundian rule, but was appropriated to refer to its economic dynamism during the Industrial Revolution.